The Arts Council Announces Winners of 37th Annual Arts Awards

 The 2017 Arts Awards Honorary Committee: Barbara Pearce; Bitsie Clark; Tony Rescigno; Jocelyn Maminta; Mayor Ed O’Brien; Steven Kaplan; Charlie Kingsley; Rick Wies; and Erik Clemons.

-The 37th Annual Arts Awards are sponsored by The Community Foundation of Greater New Haven, Edgehill Realtors, Pearce Real Estate, Key Bank, Metropolitan interactive, Yale New Haven Health Yale New Haven Hospital.
+The 37th Annual Arts Awards are sponsored by The Community Foundation of Greater New Haven, Edgehill Realtors, Pearce Real Estate, Key Bank, Metropolitan interactive, Yale New Haven Health Yale New Haven Hospital, Chamber Insurance Trust.
 Additional sponsorship opportunities are available.
 For information, please call Development Director Megan Manton, (203) 772-2788.